 I look forward to meeting you early in the term.
 Good luck!

-Action Plan for 2013 Freshers
+Action Plan for 2015 Welcome Week

 As a new member of Pendle, you will find the College the centre of your day-to-day life outside your academic department, and you’ll quickly learn why our students become fiercely loyal to Pendle for life!